RossPatterson/RexxUnit/README.md

 * `AssertStartsWith(expected, actual, [message])` - Return if the actual value starts with the expected value, otherwise fail the test and optionally display the message.
+* `AssertStemEqual(expected_stem, actual_stem, [message])` -  Return if the
+  actual stem matches the expected stem via the rules that Rexx uses for "=", otherwise fail the test with the optional assertion message.
+Stems must be numeric-indexed with a count in `stem.0`, and are compared in order, starting at 0.
+* `AssertStemIdentical(expected_stem, actual_stem, [message])` -  Return if the
+  actual stem is identical to the expected stem, otherwise fail the test with the optional assertion message.
+Stems must be numeric-indexed with a count in `stem.0`, and are compared in order, starting at 0.
 * `AssertTrue(actual, [message])` - Return if the actual value is true (i.e.,
   1), otherwise fail the test and optionally display the message.